brianshourd/dotfiles/README.md

     zshconfig.
 * Relies on [hstr](https://github.com/dvorka/hstr) (the `hh` command) for history binding.
 Also can easily be commented out.
+* There is some configuration assuming that [nvm](https://github.com/creationix/nvm) is installed to manage node.

 ### st

 * The font configured is [Hack](https://sourcefoundry.org/hack/), which will need to be installed in order to be used, or else choose another font

+### xmonad

+* There is a keyboard shortcut to launch [dmenu](https://tools.suckless.org/dmenu/), so install that if you think that it will be needed.